Overview

 {"error":"invalid request"}

-"data"— Indicates success."error"— Indicates a problem (such as an invalid parameter or Channel number outside 0–9999).
+"data"— indicates success"error"— indicates a problem (invalid parameter or Channel number outside0–9999)

 Web Interface

-The web interface supports Unified Mode configuration only.
+Mode Limitation: The web interface supports Unified Mode only.

 Set Audio & Video Channel

-Configure on an Encoder or use a Decoder to select a source.
-Enter a Channel (0–9999) under the Network tab and click Apply.
+On an Encoder or Decoder, open Network and enter a Channel (0–9999), then click Apply.
 The change takes effect immediately.

 Set Management IP (Encoder & Decoder)